 Rhys Thomas, director of Hertford Theatre, said: “This is a really exciting time for the theatre and our audiences.
 The story of Hertford Theatre is remarkable and the team are looking forward to working with the architects to further develop this special building for the people of Hertford, East Herts and beyond.”

-Already recieve emails from us?
-Update your email preferances to include news about our exciting Growth and Legacy developments!
+Already receive emails from us?
+Update your email preferences to include news about our exciting Growth and Legacy developments!

 Exciting times!
 Hertford Theatre is going to be transformed!

 East Herts Council have agreed to invest in the future of Hertford Theatre, transforming it into a place that will enhance the lives of visitors and the town itself, creating a fantastic arts centre in the heart of the county town.